ElpadoCan/SpotMAX/spotmax/docs/source/run/gui/index.rst

 .. _how-to-run-gui:

-Run spotMAX from the GUI
+Run SpotMAX from the GUI
 ========================

 SpotMAX GUI is based on the `Cell-ACDC`_ GUI and it can be launched from the Cell-ACDC launcher.
 If SpotMAX and Cell-ACDC are correctly installed, run the command ``acdc`` to open the launcher.
-From the launcher, you can open spotMAX GUI by clicking on ``4.
-Launch spotMAX...`` button, as shown in the screenshot below.
+From the launcher, you can open SpotMAX GUI by clicking on ``4.
+Launch SpotMAX...`` button, as shown in the screenshot below.

 .. figure:: ../../images/1_launch_spotmax_from_acdc.png
-    :alt: Launching spotMAX from Cell-ACDC
+    :alt: Launching SpotMAX from Cell-ACDC
     :width: 300
     :align: center